Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 | 4 | Baby Jelly | Yuki | Marcus| Zhou | Shield Stripping |
 | 5 | Fortunate | Lorca | Gorkon | Georgiou | Hull Breach & Burning |

-<details><summary>Abridged Active Base Defense Details</summary>
+<details><summary>Abridged Ship and Crewing Details</summary>

-1. Baby Jelly Crewing (always required):
-   - Yes, a Baby Jelly, NOT an ISS Jelly!
-   - Shield Stripping Crew: Yuki(C), Marcus, and Zhou.
-   - Makes Attacker suspectable to Base Defenses.
 1. Docked Warship Crewing:
    - If you don't have VERY BIG ships to last many rounds, use multiple Turas.
 These are quick & cheap to repair during attack.
-   - Picard, Bev, and Harrison (Realta Explorer good choice).
+   - Picard(C), Bev, and Harrison (Realta Explorer good choice).
+     - Strips shields from Attacker the first round, making them suspectable to Base Defense Platforms.
+     - __Probably__ the first ship to restore, if destroyed.
    - Kras(C), Rukor, and Komal (Turas Explorer, anti-Rom Damage Reduction).
    - Tilly(C), Burnham, and Saru (Turas Explorer good choice).
+1. Baby Jelly Crewing (always required):
+   - Yes, a Baby Jelly, __NOT__ an ISS Jelly!
+   - Shield Stripping Crew: Yuki(C), Marcus, and Zhou.
+   - Strips shields from Attacker starting after 2nd round, making them suspectable to Base Defense Platforms.
+   - __Probably__ the second ship to restore, if destroyed.
 1. Survey Ship Crewing:
    - If you are using this ship for Base Raiding as well, make it your biggest survey ship.
    - If you are not using this for Base Raiding, use a Fortunate (or two).
 These are quick & cheap to repair during attack.
-   - Your best Hull Breach/Burning Crew:
+   - Your best Hull Breach/Burning Crews are:
      - Lorca(C), Gorkon, and Georgiou (ECS Fortunate).
      - Gorkon(C), Lorca, and Nero (ECS Fortunate).
      - Georgiou(C), Tyler, and 3rd as situation dictates (ECS Fortunate alt crewing).